You will learn

 Below is the calculation for conversion rate in Klaviyo:

-- Conversion rate = the number of conversions attributed to your email divided by the number of recipients
+The number of conversions attributed to your email divided by the number of recipients.

 Conversions are what drive your business, increasing your revenue and proving how valuable your owned channels truly are.
 Acquiring subscribers and sending great content are crucial pieces, but the most critical step in your marketing process is to convert your audience so they become loyal customers.
 That is why analyzing and increasing your conversion rate is so important.